aura-systems/CosmosExecutable/README.md

 To develop an executable:

-1. Place your Lua source files in the 'source' folder.
+1. Place your Lua source files (only main.lua for now) in the 'source' folder.
 2. Use the Cosmos Executable builder to create your CEXE file.

 Here's how to create a CEXE file: